 Anthropic · Closed-API Model

-Anthropic's Claude Sonnet 5 (codenamed “Fennec”) shipped April 1, 2026 and immediately took the #1 spot on SWE-Bench Verified at 92.4% — the highest score for any production model.
+Anthropic's Claude Sonnet 4.6 (codenamed) shipped February 17, 2026 scoring 79.6% on SWE-Bench Verified — frontier-class, just behind the raw-score leaders (GPT-5.5 ~88.7%, Claude Opus 4.8 ~88.6%, Gemini 3.1 Pro ~80.6%).
+Its real edge is value: near-flagship quality at roughly one-eighth the price, with a 1M-token context window and fast responses.
 This review covers the real benchmarks, API pricing ($3/$15 per million tokens), IDE integration in Cursor and Claude Code, and the open-weight alternatives that come closest if you need to self-host.

 Key takeaways

-- →200K context — fits most repositories; prompt caching makes large-context use 90% cheaper.
+- →1M context — fits whole repositories; prompt caching makes large-context use 90% cheaper.

-- →Default in Cursor + Claude Code — most engineering teams already use it as their primary coding model.
+- →Default in Cursor + Claude Code — most engineering teams already use it as a cost-efficient primary coding model.

 Quick verdict

-Where it loses: huge context (Gemini 3.1 Pro's 1M wins on whole-monorepo work), raw math benchmarks (GPT-5.5 leads AIME), and self-hosting (you can't — the model is API-only).
+Where it loses: raw SWE-Bench top spot (GPT-5.5 and Opus 4.8 lead), raw math benchmarks (GPT-5.5 leads AIME), and self-hosting (you can't — the model is API-only).
 For local-first deployment, Qwen3-Coder-Next is the closest open-weight match.

 Specs at a glance